Flagship

 • Under Language features, install Text-to-speech

-• Restart BiblioFuse, then start a new TTS session
+• Restart BiblioFuse, then begin a new TTS session

 • Windows 11 Natural voices (optional)